A-shazli/Nyquist-theory-validator/README.md

-# Signal Composer nd Reconstructor
+# Signal Composer and Reconstructor
 A GUI Where you can:
 <ul>
 <li>Compose a sinusoidal signal by adding up many signals</li>